azat-co/practicalnode/chapter3/chapter3.md

 }
 ```

-To launch the test, simply run `$ mocha tests`.
+To launch the test, simply run `$ mocha tests` or if that fails a more exact command with the path: `$ ./node_modules/.bin/mocha tests` (POSIX) or  `$ node_modules\.bin\mocha tests` (Win).
 The `tests` is a folder.
 The file name `index.js` is optional.
 If you have more than one file in the `tests` folder, then all of them would be run by the Mocha test runner.
 When you run the tests, the server should boot and respond to the home page request (`/` route) as shown in Figure 3-3.

 ![alt](media/image3.png)